Opinions of Peter Belmont

 EXAMPLE DEMANDS:

-• Israel withdraw all forces from Lebanon.
+• Israel to withdraw all forces from Lebanon.

-• Israel withdraw all forces from Gaza.
+• Israel to withdraw all forces from Gaza.

-• Israel end all occupations (Gaza, West Bank, Golan Heights) and withdraw all settlers from the West Bank according to a steady and announced schedule, such withdrawal to be completed in one year.
+• Israel to end all occupations (Gaza, West Bank, Golan Heights) and withdraw all settlers from the West Bank according to a steady and announced schedule, such withdrawal to be completed in one year.

 This list could be modified or expanded, of course.

-Second, Iran could suggest enforcement of its demands by making a small series of (initially) harmless demonstration attacks, perhaps pre-announced, perhaps one rocket landing in Israel and another rocket landing in a USA military outpost in Western Asia.
-Small attacks.
+Either way, small attacks, real or mere demonstrations.
 Not enough to excite a retaliation, which would bring on the all-out war promised by Iran in the case of a resumption by USA or Israel of the war of June, 2025.

 But these small demonstration attacks (which would escalate gradually as necessary, becoming less harmless) would serve to begin a war of attrition by Iran against Israel and the USA-in-Western-Asia.
 The purpose of this escalation would, of course, be to enforce achievement of Iran’s demands.